Record Realty Trust

 Set out below is a summary of events leading up to the appointment of receivers and managers and the current position of RRT.

 Record Realty Trust (RRT) was listed on the ASX in December 2002 (ASX code: RRT).
-RRT’s responsible entity continues to be Record Funds Management Limited (RFML).
+RRT’s responsible entity continues to be Columbus Investment Services Limited (formally known as Record Funds Management Limited) (RFML).
 At the time of RRT’s demise, RFML was a subsidiary of Allco Finance Group Limited (AFG) (formerly known as Record Investments Limited).